arlac77/repository-provider/README.md

 ## Content

-Respresentation of one 'file' entry
+Representation of one file or directory entry

 ### Parameters